astropy/astropy/docs/uncertainty/index.rst

   >>> plt.xlim(-4, 4) # doctest: +SKIP
   >>> plt.ylim(-4, 4) # doctest: +SKIP

-Moreover, an insufficiently-sampled distribution may give poor estimates or hide correlations.
-The example below is the same as the covariant gaussian example above, but with 200x fewer samples:
+Moreover, an insufficiently sampled distribution may give poor estimates or hide correlations.
+The example below is the same as the covariant Gaussian example above, but with 200x fewer samples: